-Common courses - "Europe: what are we talking about?" - 16 teaching hours
+➤ Common courses - "Europe: what are we talking about?" - 16 teaching hours

-The common bloc is comprised of 8 courses of 2 hours each; it presents a short but comprehensive view of Europe and of its different facets: a long history, quite diverse values and identities, heterogeneous economic records, and different views on politics.
+The common bloc is comprised of 8 courses of 2 hours each; it presents a short but comprehensive view of Europe and of its different facets: a long history, quite diverse values and identities, including about gender issues and sustainable development, and different views on politics.
 Four disciplines will thus be involved: history, sociology, economics and political science.

-Thematic courses - 10 teaching hours
+➤ Thematic courses - 10 teaching hours